apache/arrow/docs/source/format/Integration.rst

       "typeIds" : [ /* integer */ ]
     }

-The ``typeIds`` field in the Union are the codes used to denote each type, which may be different from the index of the child array.
-This is so that the union type ids do not have to be enumerated from 0.
+The ``typeIds`` field in ``Union`` are the codes used to denote which member of the union is active in each array slot.
+Note that in general these discriminants are not identical to the index of the corresponding child array.

 List: ::